petermichaux/maria/README.md

 * A view observes a model.
 A view represents its model's current state.

-* A controller decides what happens when a user interacts with a view.
+* A controller decides what happens when a user interacts with its view.

 Acknowledgements